 Our state-of-the-art winery design works using gravity, allowing us to handle our grapes extremely gently after the selection process.
 Vinification takes place in small, wide tanks.
 This allows us to keep small parcels separate during the alcoholic fermentation and for greater contact between the fermenting juice and skins which ensures more intense colour in the final wines.
 All of our fruit is basket-pressed.
 This is a gentle pressing technique ensures protection of fine tannins.
 Malo-lactic fermentation in barrel gives our wines integrated tannins and greater colour stability, complexity and texture.

 Our barrels are made exclusively from fine-grained French oak, from several different coopers to increase complexity.
 We prefer to use ozone to clean the barrels whenever possible, not only does this have an environmental benefit (releasing ozone instead of sulphur dioxide into the atmosphere) but we also find that it helps keep the barrels impeccably clean.
 For all our sophisticated equipment, there’s not even a hint of “remote control” management.
-Winemaking for us is all about being hands-on.
-We need intimate knowledge that comes only from constant tasting and interaction with our wines.
-This is the day-to-day attitude of our winemaker Marcos Fernandez.
-Marcos’ expertise is complemented by our consultant winemaker, Paul Hobbs, whose contribution further reflects a world-class approach.
+Winemaking for us is all about being hands-on and the intimate knowledge that comes only from constant tasting and interaction with our wines.